Knee

 Will my leg look straight after knee replacement?

-Yes — one of the goals of TKA is to restore neutral mechanical alignment.
+Yes.
+One of the goals of TKA is to restore neutral mechanical alignment.
 Most patients with varus or valgus deformity notice their leg appears straighter and their gait more natural after surgery.

 Is valgus knee replacement more complex?